5 Things To Consider Before Visiting Italy

 1. What Region?

 If you can stay for at least a month, then by all means, plan to visit the entire country on a non-stop tour.
 But if you can only stay a few days or a week, then limit your visit to one region.
 You will be able to actually enjoy it without feeling rushed.
-Try the Amalfi Coast; Florence and the surrounding Tuscany region or Milan and the accessible Lake Como area.
-Of course, there's always Rome!
+Try the Amalfi Coast; Florence and the surrounding Tuscany region or Milan and the nearby Lake Como area.
+Of course, there's always Rome (with a day trip to Naples) or Venice!

 2. How to Get There?